 The wind assist technologies have certainly matured in recent years, and the formation of the International Windship Association was a step in the right direction after a few years of technology start-ups spending far too much energy bickering with each other about which technology works and which does not, rather than pushing a message to the shipowning community that they had solutions that could be a key part of the future industry landscape.

-The Anemoi system is a flettner rotor system, similar to that of Norsepower, however in the company’s recently published videos one can see that a key part of this technolgy is the sliding platforms that help move the flettners up and down the side of the deck as needed (i.e. to give shore and shipboard cranes access and during heavy weather).
+The Anemoi system is a flettner rotor system, similar to that of Norsepower, however in the company’s recently published videos one can see that a key part of this technolgy is the sliding platforms that move the flettners up and down the side of the deck as needed (i.e. to give shore and shipboard cranes access).
 The trial installation is on MV Afros, operated by Blue Planet Shipping in Greece.
 If you are wondering about the company name, Anemoi is the Greek god of the winds.

 Finnish cleantech firm Norsepower has become something of a posterboy for the nascent wind assist industry through some well aimed PR work.
 The company has so far managed to get its systems retrofitted onto three vessels, the third one being a Maersk tanker this summer, and has an order for a pair of flettners to go not a cruise ferry newbuilding.
 Being a European company it has been successful due in part to its ability to tap into the European drive for clean transport solutions by securing EU grant money